-In late 2016, School Of Rock made its way to London and made New London Theatre its home.
+In late 2016, School Of Rock made its way to London and made what was then the New London Theatre (now the Gillian Lynne Theatre) its home.
 The quick West End opening was a surprise to all involved as a 2017 opening was expected, but Andrew Lloyd Webber revealed that finding the young performers was easier than anticipated so they could open earlier.

 The production was a runaway West End success, and won an Olivier Award with Mastercard for its kids casts’ Outstanding Achievement in Music.